 A stockholder generally will recognize taxable gain or loss if the stockholder sells or otherwise disposes of shares of our common stock.
 The amount of gain or loss will be measured by the difference between such stockholder's adjusted tax basis in the common stock sold and the amount of the proceeds received in exchange.
 Any gain or loss arising from such sale or disposition generally will be treated as long-term capital gain or loss if the stockholder has held the shares for more than one year.
 Otherwise, such gain or loss will be classified as short-term capital gain or loss.
 However, any capital loss arising from the sale or disposition of shares of our common stock held for six months or less will be treated as long-term capital loss to the extent of the amount of capital gain dividends received, or undistributed capital gain deemed received, with respect to such shares.
-In addition, all or a portion of any loss recognized upon a disposition of shares of our common stock may be disallowed if other shares of our common stock are purchased (whether through reinvestment of distributions or otherwise) within 30 days before or after the disposition.
-In such a case, the basis of the common stock acquired will be increased to reflect the disallowed loss.
+In addition, all or a portion of any loss recognized upon a disposition of shares of our common stock may be disallowed if other shares of our common stock acquired will be increased to reflect the disallowed loss.